webgpu/webgpufundamentals/webgpu/lessons/webgpu-multisampling.md

 {{{example url="../webgpu-multisample-simple.html"}}}

-There isn't much to see but if we were to compare them side by side at low-resolution, the original on the left without multisampling and the one on the right with we can see the one on the right has been antialiased
+There isn't much to see but if we were to compare them side by side at low-resolution, the original on the left without multisampling and the one on the right with, we can see the one on the right has been antialiased.

 <div class="webgpu_center side-by-side flex-gap" style="max-width: 850px">
   <div class="multisample-example">